 Reacting to news and events is an effective way to get recognized, especially when you are new to the game.
 Over time, however, your audience expects details.

 President Trump, unlike candidate Trump, will need to provide the specifics to how he will Make America Great Again and share those messages across several channels.
 He'll also need to remind voters again and again of how he is driving change when change is not apparent.
 Most of all, he'll need to avoid the trap of passive commentary.
 As a self-proclaimed agent of change, he should set the public agenda and work across multiple stakeholder groups and channels to shape public opinion.

-Trump should continually speak to his agenda and demonstrate how his actions are having an impact.
+Strategy: Trump should continually speak to his agenda and demonstrate how his actions are having an impact.

 Donald Trump is not an effective storyteller, but his communications tapped into the hopes and fears of his audience.
 He understood what triggers to pull to connect with voters and build a following.
 That will get harder as he builds long-term initiatives in the slow-moving corridors of Congress.